-A1220E BLX <address> must be unconditional

-A1221E Area attribute '<entity>' not supported for <entity> object file format

-A1223E Comdat Symbol '<name>' is not defined

-A1224E <entity> format does not allow PC-relative data transfers between areas

-A1225E ASSOC attribute is not allowed in non-comdat areas

-A1226E SELECTION attribute is not allowed in non-comdat areas

-A1227E Comdat Associated area '<name>' undefined at this point in the file

-A1228E Comdat Associated area '<name>' is not an area name

-A1229E Missing COMDAT symbol

-A1230E Missing '}' after COMDAT symbol

-A1234E Undefined or Unexported Weak Alias for symbol '<sym>'

-A1237E Invalid register or register combination for this operation

-A1238E Immediate value must be word aligned when used in this operation

-A1240E Immediate value cannot be used with this operation

-A1241E Must have immediate value with this operation

-A1242E Offset must be word aligned when used with this operation

-A1243E Offset must be halfword aligned with this operation

-A1244E Missing '!'

-A1245E B or BL from Thumb code to ARM code

-A1247E BLX from ARM code to ARM code, use BL

-This occurs when there is a BLX <label> branch from ARM code to ARM code within this assembler file.
-This is not permitted because BLX <label> always results in a state change.
+A1220E: BLX <address> must be unconditional A1221E: Area attribute '<entity>' not supported for <entity> object file format A1223E: Comdat Symbol '<name>' is not defined A1224E: <entity> format does not allow PC-relative data transfers between areas A1225E: ASSOC attribute is not allowed in non-comdat areas A1226E: SELECTION attribute is not allowed in non-comdat areas A1227E: Comdat Associated area '<name>' undefined at this point in the file A1228E: Comdat Associated area '<name>' is not an area name A1229E: Missing COMDAT symbol A1230E: Missing '}' after COMDAT symbol A1234E: Undefined or Unexported Weak Alias for symbol '<sym>' A1237E: Invalid register or register combination for this operation A1238E: Immediate value must be word aligned when used in this operation A1240E: Immediate value cannot be used with this operation A1241E: Must have immediate value with this operation A1242E: Offset must be word aligned when used with this operation A1243E: Offset must be halfword aligned with this operation A1244E: Missing '!'
+A1245E: B or BL from Thumb code to ARM code A1247E: BLX from ARM code to ARM code, use BL This occurs when there is a BLX Label branch from ARM code to ARM code within this assembler file.
+This is not permitted because BLX Label always results in a change of instruction set state.
 The usual solution is to use BL instead.

-A1248E BLX from Thumb code to Thumb code, use BL

-This occurs when there is a BLX <label> branch from Thumb code to Thumb code within this assembler file.
-This is not permitted because BLX <label> always results in a state change.
+A1248E: BLX from Thumb code to Thumb code, use BL This occurs when there is a BLX Label branch from Thumb code to Thumb code within this assembler file.
+This is not permitted because BLX Label always results in a change of instruction set state.
 The usual solution is to use BL instead.

-A1249E Post indexed addressing mode not available
+A1249E: Post indexed addressing mode not available

-${f A1250E}$ Pre indexed addressing mode not available for this instruction, use [Rn, Rm]
+A1250E: Pre indexed addressing mode not available for this instruction, use [Rn, Rm]

-A1253E Thumb branch to external symbol cannot be relocated: not representable in
+A1253E: Thumb branch to external symbol cannot be relocated: not representable in <fmt>